To successfully develop the TasWind project, Hydro Tasmania will need to enter into a number of land agreements to develop and operate the wind farm.

 As the key investigation areas are refined it will be important to understand the expectations, needs and views of land-owners, both those who may have turbines or wind farm infrastructure on their property, and their neighbours.

-How will land-owners be compensated for hosting turbines?
+Are land-owners paid for hosting turbines?

 We are developing an approach to making payments for the use of land.
 The principles of this approach include:

 - paying land-owners with wind turbines and/ or infrastructure on their land.
 These payments will be based on a consistent methodology

 - recognising restrictions on land use on neighbouring properties

 - investigating funding and other opportunities with the community for the King Island community.